RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 ### From the East

-If your traveling from the east it might be possible to cross routes with folks from the north and join their travel.
+If your are traveling from the East it might be possible to cross routes with folks from the North and join their travel.
-Lucky us there is a direct line from Budapest to Zürich.
+Lucky us there is a direct connection from Budapest to Zürich.
-Let's look at the connection:
+Let's look at it:

 {:.layout-auto}
 |        City         |    Day    | Departure | Arrival |                                          Notes                                          |